Kate Forsyth’s Bitter Greens was a Library Journal Best Book of 2014: Historical Fiction.

 I am hooked on the complexity and compelling tension of stories told within stories, as Forsyth has done in this novel.

-While being effortless to read, Forsyth’s prose has a certain grandness and wonder about it – the world she creates is vibrant, alluring and evocative.
+While being effortless to read, Forsyth’s prose has a certain grandness and wonder about it.
+The world she creates in Bitter Greens is vibrant, alluring and evocative.

 ‘So when is your birthday?’